mmckeon16/mailchimp-takehome-take2/README.md

 - should be allowed to have spaces before the front of the line (headings will not work with this rn)
 - how to handle linked headers
 - should have links in the middle of paragraphs
+- spaces in front of headers (stretch)
+- Having a `#` in the middle of a header line